 My journey to success has just begun.
 Maybe this journey began subconsciously, with the mind refusing to acknowledge its existence and yet, contributing to a percentage of my current success.
 I am a strong believer in having a life purpose and a dream.
 A big DREAM.
 Finding this purpose may be clear to many but is a daunting odyssey for me.
 Some days I wake up with a clear vision of my direction in life, and then other days, my sand castle crumbles before my eyes.
 Can you relate to occasional self-doubt?
 Do you sometimes wish you could stay in your comfort zone and still succeed in life?
 Who set standards for success anyway?
 What is success to you?
 This is why mentorship is important.Read More »

-AWSE has embarked on a journey to share the experiences of the African Woman in STEM through this blog.
-As a great team of female scientists and mentors, we look forward to having you as part of our family.
+We are on a journey to share the experiences of the African Woman in STEM through features on this blog.

 If you are interested, kindly email us at firstname.lastname@example.org